npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/Source/Npruehs.GrabBag/Npruehs.GrabBag.UnionFind/README.md

 unionFind.MakeSet(itemB);
 ```

-Merging the two sets we just created is done with _union_.
+Merging the two sets we just created is done with `Union`.
 Note that the
 method requires you to pass the canonical elements of the sets:

 ```csharp
 unionFind.Union(itemA, itemB);
 ```

-The canonical element of a set can be accessed by calling _find_.
+The canonical element of a set can be accessed by calling `Find`.
 Note that
 the question "Are v and w in the same set?" can be reduced to
 `find(v) == find(w)`.